galacticcouncil/hydration-docs/docs/howto_bridge.md

 - Enter the amount of tokens and the token for bridging **(4)**.
 - To commence the bridge, click **Approve Tokens (5)** and sign the transaction using your Metamask wallet app.
-- Once the tokens are approved for transfer, click **Send Tokens (5).
-T**his starts the bridging process cross-chain.
+- Once the tokens are approved for transfer, click **Send Tokens (5)**.
+This starts the bridging process cross-chain.
-- Once the transaction has been processed by Wormhole, click **Redeem Tokens (5).** This action results in you receiving the tokens on the Acala chain.
+- Once the transaction has been processed by Wormhole, click **Redeem & Route Tokens (5).** This action results in you receiving the tokens on the destination chain.

 In the example above, bridging from Ethereum to HydraDX, your assets will automatically appear in your wallet on HydraDX network.
 If you are bridging out of HydraDX to Ethereum, your assets should appear in your Metamask wallet afterwards.